snowcoal/rplaceDataParser/README.md

 # rplaceDataParser
 Parses the Raw data from reddit's r/place into an easy to use data structure that is only 3Gb in size vs the original 20Gb

+Note that the hash of the users is dropped

 See example code on how to parse the raw data

 Also includes a timelapse generator (under development) and other features